 XP-960 which scans, copies and prints photos up to A3.
 It's connected to our network

 How best to share files and folders?

-Set the folders you wish to share as shared ones via Windows
+Set the folders you wish to share as shared ones via File

 Explorer.
 I investigated for ages the best way of synchronising data